mcooper123/cybersecurity/Knowledge-base/wk-16-Penetration-Testing.md

 Your client has asked that you help identify any vulnerabilities with their file-sharing server.
 Using the Metasploitable machine to act as your client's server, complete the following:

 - Command for Zenmap to run a service scan against the Metasploitable machine: `nmap -sV -oN zenmapscan.txt 192.168.0.10`
+  - -sV: `Tells nmap to run a service scan.`
+  - -oN: `Option used to instruct nmap to export the output to a txt file.`
+  - zenmapscan.txt: `name of the file nmap will publish the output to.`
+  - 192.168.0.10: `IP address of host that will be scanned.`